Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET

 The time duration of the electrical pulse in our setup is short enough so that an acceptable resolution can be obtained without deconvolution.
 Nevertheless, the deconvolution process not only accounts for the shape of the electrical pulse but also serves as a calibration that allows us to convert the voltage measured by the oscilloscope to proper charge density units and to deal with the characteristic response of the sensor.
-We have adapted a digital signal processing method from reference \cite{arnaout16} because the commercial software supplied by TechImp gave poor results on thin samples.
+In this section we describe how we perform the deconvolution and calibration of PEA data with a digital signal processing method adapted from reference \cite{arnaout16}, because the commercial software supplied by TechImp gave poor results on thin samples.

-From the discretization of Equation~\ref{pea_int} it follows that the signal captured by the oscilloscope and sampled as a vector $V$ can be expressed as the product of a convolution matrix $H_\mathrm{PEA}$ and a vector that represents the charge profile $\rho$.
+From the discretization of Equation~\ref{pea_int}, it follows that the signal captured by the oscilloscope and sampled as a vector $V$ can be expressed as the product of a convolution matrix $H_\mathrm{PEA}$ and a vector that represents the charge profile $\rho$.

 Moreover, since $H_\mathrm{PEA}$ represents a convolution it is a Toeplitz matrix and the product is commutative.

 The Toeplitz matrices $H_\mathrm{PEA}$ and $\Gamma$ can be easily determined from vectors $h_\mathrm{PEA}$ and $\rho$, respectively using publicly available routines for circulant matrices \cite{scipy}.